 Dr. Denise Cloutier's community-engaged research promotes applied solutions for healthy aging, well-being, and quality of life for diverse older populations living in urban, rural and suburban communities.
 She is a champion of rigorous, mixed methods research that emphasizes community engagement and knowledge mobilization.
-This research draws on sources such as the Canadian Longitudinal Study on Aging, and dynamic partnerships with organizations in BC ranging from government to local seniors groups, individuals and advocates, always with the goal of supporting healthy aging, and access to appropriate health care, services and programs for older persons.
+This research draws on sources such as the Canadian Longitudinal Study on Aging, and dynamic partnerships with organizations in BC ranging from government to local seniors groups, individuals and advocates, always with the goal of supporting healthy aging, reducing vulnerability and health inequalities, and enhancing resilience and access to health care, services and programs for older persons.

-Beverley Catharine Craven, Senior Scientist, Kite Research Institute, University Health Network
+Beverley Catharine Craven, Senior Scientist, KITE Research Institute, University Health Network, Professor, Dept. of Medicine, University of Toronto

 Dr. Cathy Craven is a Senior Scientist at the KITE Research Institute within University Health Network and a Professor of Medicine (Division of Physical Medicine & Rehabilitation) at the University of Toronto.
-She is internationally recognized as leader in spinal cord injury rehabilitation, medical rehabilitation of sublesional osteoporosis, and health services research.
-Her work has helped improve the quality and transparency (monitoring) of spinal cord injury rehabilitation across Canada.
+She is the Toronto Rehab/University of Toronto Chair of Spinal Cord Injury Rehabilitation.
+She is internationally recognized as leader in spinal cord injury rehabilitation, medical rehabilitation of sublesional osteoporosis, patient engagement and health services research.
+Her work has improved the quality and transparency (monitoring) of spinal cord injury rehabilitation across Canada.
 She is the Founder and Inaugural Chair of the Canadian Spinal Cord Injury Rehabilitation Association, a charity dedicated to enhancing the recovery, health and wellbeing of Canadians living with Spinal Cord Injury.